ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Proofs

 Proposition \ref{prop:fpr_control} establishes the desired safety guarantees for FPR control, ensuring that with probability at least $1-\delta$, $\FPR(\ghat_t, \widehat{\lambda}_t) \le \alpha$ for all $t \ge t_0$ in the \ASAT\ system.
 This comes with the trade-off, as $\psi_{t}(\delta)$ now contains the additional term $U_t$---the number of total updates---in the second logarithm term.
 In practice, however, $U_t$ is expected to be much smaller than $N_t^{(o)}$, as updates only occur periodically after collecting enough new OOD samples.
 As a result, the additional dependency on $U_t$ introduces only a minor increase in $\psi_{t}(\delta)$ compared to \FSAT.
 This slight increase is outweighed by the advantage of using the learned $\ghat_t$, which optimizes TPR.
+We emphasize that this guarantee applies to the calibration-safe variant described above.
+During the delayed deployment window for each new $\widehat{g}^{(k)}$, FPR control is maintained by the previous model $\widehat{g}^{(k-1)}$ with its already-valid threshold.
+Algorithm~\ref{alg::asat} and all experiments use the all-history estimator from Eq.~\ref{eq:appdx_fpr_hat} with a heuristic UCB; the empirical results demonstrate strong FPR control for this practical variant in Algorithm~\ref{alg::asat}.